 Solar power in its various forms can certainly be confusing if you’re new to the world of renewable energy.
 Below is our solar power FAQ where answers to common questions we see asked about solar power in relation to residential grid connect systems.

-This solar power FAQ is divided up into sections of different interest, such as climate, installation and general questions.
+This solar power FAQ has sections of different interest, such as climate, installation and general questions.

 General grid connect solar power FAQ